 Indirect impacts to fish habitat from the proposed subdivision development on the Site, including potential for changes to water quality, will be mitigated through appropriate Erosion and Sediment Control (ESC) measures and Storm Water Management (SWM) design.
 An ESC Plan should be developed in conjunction with the SWM and outflow design.
+The outflow of the SWM pond, which is proposed to discharge at the limit of the 30 m setback, will be designed to avoid scour and erosion.
+Potential mitigation options may include the use of level spreaders, other outlet structures, and enhanced bioswales at the pipe outlet to maintain and enhance the vegetated buffer.

 Prior to any construction activities taking place, it is essential that perimeter ESC fencing be installed around construction areas and outside of the waterbody/floodplain and their setbacks.
 ESC Fencing should be properly keyed into the ground and securely fastened to vertical supports spaced ≤ 2 m apart.
 This key control measure will help prevent sediment from the waterbody.
 All sediment fencing should be regularly maintained and kept in good working condition, until the area has been stabilized and/or successfully revegetated.
 Any observed overland drainage channels originating from Site, that may or may not have arisen because of erosion, should be directed to a check dam structure, prior to discharging to off-site areas.

-5.4 Waterbody
+5.4 Surface Water Features - Waterbodies

 There is no waterbody or watercourse located on the Site.
-A pond and waterbody are located on adjacent lands to the west.
-No direct impacts will occur within the waterbody or pond.
-The proposed development will maintain a minimum 30 m setback to the pond and waterbody as shown on Figure 3.
+A pond and Mill Pond are located on adjacent lands to the west.
+No direct impacts will occur within the pond or Mill Pond.
+The proposed development will maintain a minimum 30 m setback to the pond and Mill Pond as shown on Figure 3.

 Potential exists for indirect impacts to the waterbody because of the proposed development and site alteration.
-Mitigation measures listed in Section 5.3 to protect fish habitat will also protect the ecological form and function of the waterbody.
-Provided these mitigation measures are implemented, the proposed development is not anticipated to negatively impact the pond or waterbody.
+Mitigation measures listed in Section 5.3 to protect fish habitat will also protect the ecological form and function of the identified waterbodies.
+Provided these mitigation measures are implemented, the proposed development is not anticipated to negatively impact the pond or Mill Pond.